El Pomar Scholarship

 Throughout four years at CC, El Pomar Scholars work directly with Colorado College and El Pomar Foundation staff to experience professional development and career counseling as their interests evolve.
 The vast professional network the El Pomar Foundation accesses and the unique learning style CC offers challenges Scholars to think critically, work independently, and become leaders in their own communities and abroad.

 Candidates are evaluated on the overall strength of their Colorado College admission application, leadership potential, and engagement in service/public policy activities.
-Your counselor may nominate you for the scholarship; however, nominations are not required.

-Finalists will be invited to an on-campus interview process in early April.
-The two recipients of the El Pomar Scholarship will be notified soon after.
 We are proud to work closely with the El Pomar Foundation to develop scholars and leaders who are committed to excellence and service.

 - Value of El Pomar Scholarship: tuition, room & board - $59,754 in 2014-15